ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 }
 ```

-The "items" node serves a single purpose: to provide a place to get a total count, if the return of paginated data is needed.
+The "items" node serves a single purpose: to provide a place for a total item count when using [pagination](#pagination).
 The total count can be retrieved as follows:

 ```javascript
 query {